MafaldaFragoso/Instacart-Market-Basket-Analysis/README.md

 **3. Prediction model: Which sets of products are frequently bought together?**
 - Build the model using the mlxtend library:
 - Apriori function to extract frequent itemsets for association rule mining
 - Association rule function to generate association rules from frequent itemsets

+## Data collection
+- “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 08/04/2020
+- Anonymized dataset contains a sample of over 3 million grocery orders from more than 200,000 Instacart users.